 Data is stored on a storage area network (SAN) consisting of a 1.5TB Hewlett-Packard Co.
 (HP) StorageWorks Enterprise Modular Array 1200 system, three HP SAN switches, four HP HSG80 controllers, three HP MSL5026SL tape libraries, HP StorageWorks Modular Data Routers and 25 ProLiant DL380 servers.
 The environment includes a hodgepodge of operating systems and it supports business applications such as SQL Server 2000 and Exchange Server 2000.

 Like most companies, DDPSC relies on tape to back up its critical data.
-But with data changing and growing so frequently, Belfield says, tape is struggling to keep up and has pushed the organization's backup window out to
+But with data changing and growing so frequently, Belfield says, tape is struggling to keep up and has pushed the organization's backup window out to nearly four days.
+This is a constant source of frustration for the team, who would ideally like to see full backups completed in less than a weekend.

 It's becoming increasingly clear that reaching their goal may never be possible using tape, and that is driving Belfield to consider alternatives.